The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples: Pythagorean Triples

+Allowing the entries of Pythagorean triples to be rational, we deduce the following consequence. \begin{cor} The set of all \emph{rational} Pythagorean triples $(a,b,c)$ in which $a\neq0$ forms, with the product from Equation \eqref{BSprod}, a group that is isomorphic to $\mathbb{Q}^{\times}\times\mathbb{Q}^{\times}$.
+The subset of classical, integral Pythagorean triples $(a,b,c)$ with $a\neq0$, appearing in \cite{[BS]}, is a sub-semi-group of this group. \end{cor}

+\begin{proof} Consider the map sending a rational Pythagorean triple $(a,b,c)$ with $a\neq0$ to the pair consisting of $a\in\mathbb{Q}^{\times}$ and the element $\alpha+\beta\varepsilon\in\mathbb{E}^{1}$ appearing in the proof of Proposition \ref{projgp}.
+This map is bijective, since given $a$ and $\alpha+\beta\varepsilon$ we can reproduce $b$ and $c$ as $a\beta$ and $a\alpha$ respectively.
+Moreover, the multiplicativity of the $a$-entries in Equation \eqref{BSprod} and the proof of Proposition \ref{projgp} show that when the rational Pythagorean triples are endowed with that product, this map becomes a homomorphism (hence an isomorphism) of semi-groups.
+Since $\mathbb{Q}^{\times}\times\mathbb{E}^{1}$ is a group, which is isomorphic to $\mathbb{Q}^{\times}\times\mathbb{Q}^{\times}$ by the proof of Proposition \ref{projgp}, this proves the first assertion.
+As the product in Equation \eqref{BSprod} preserves integrality, the second assertion follows as well.
+This proves the corollary. \end{proof} The projectivization in Proposition \ref{projgp} hints that it might be more natural to consider the group from Corollary \ref{totgp}, not as an isomorph of $\mathbb{Q}^{\times}\times\mathbb{Q}^{\times}$, but rather as lying in the short exact sequence

-However, for our purposes it will be more convenient to consider only the projection onto $\mathbb{E}^{1}$, i.e., to put the group from Corollary \ref{totgp} is the short exact sequence The kernel of the projection to $a$ splits this short exact sequence using the subgroup $\{(1,\beta,\alpha)|\alpha+\beta\varepsilon\in\mathbb{E}^{1}\}$.
-However, we shall use a different set-theoretic splitting when we investigate the sub-semi-group of integral Pythagorean triples in Section \ref{Explicit} below.
+via the projection onto $\mathbb{E}^{1}$.
+Corollary \ref{totgp} implies that this short exact sequence splits, and indeed, the kernel of the projection to $a$ yields such a splitting using the subgroup $\{(1,\beta,\alpha)|\alpha+\beta\varepsilon\in\mathbb{E}^{1}\}$.
+However, we shall use a different set-theoretic splitting for the sequence from Equation \eqref{seqtosplit} when we investigate the sub-semi-group of integral Pythagorean triples in Section \ref{Explicit} below.